MarkoMile/jetbrains-pubtrends/README.md

 1. Accepts PMIDs from the web form
 2. Fetches associated GEO datasets using NCBI E-utilities in bulk
-3. Retrieves metadata for each GEO dataset
+3. Retrieves metadata for each GEO dataset using either:
+   - Entrez API: Fast and reliable method
+   - FTP: Comprehensive method with additional metadata fields
 4. Converts metadata to TF-IDF vectors
 5. Performs DBSCAN and Agglomerative clustering
 6. Creates interactive visualizations with PCA dimensionality reduction